Repository Management with Nexus

 - User Subtree

-True if there is a tree below the Base DN which can
+Values are True if there is a tree below the Base DN that can

-contain user entries.
-False if all users are contain within the
+contain user entries and False if all users are contain within the

 specified Base DN.
 For example, if all users are in